 - Click here to go directly to the official Adobe Illustrator download page.

-- Click on the Free Trial tab on the menu at the top of the page.
+- Click on the Free Trial button.

 - Adobe will give you two options:

 - Download Illustrator, which includes 100 GB of storage, a portfolio website, and premium fonts.

 - Download the entire Creative Cloud app collection, which includes over 20 programs, such as Photoshop, InDesign, Premiere Pro, and more.
 Choose your preferred package and click the Start Free Trial button.
 I’m only downloading Illustrator for this example, but the instructions are the same in both cases.